 IHT on the other hand will not cause a problem if transfers take place before the granting of a decree absolute on divorce.
 Transfers after this date may still not be a problem as often there is no gratuitous intent.

 Some general points can be made when planning for efficient taxation of the family.

 Any plan must take into account specific circumstances and it is important that any proposed course of action gives consideration to all areas of tax that may be affected by the proposals.

 Tax savings can only be achieved if an appropriate course of action is planned in advance.
 It is therefore vital that professional advice is sought at an early stage.
-If you live in the Warwickshire area we, at Select Accountants Ltd, would welcome the chance to tailor a plan to your own personal circumstances so please do contact us.
+If you live in the Leicestershire area we, at Select Accountants Ltd, would welcome the chance to tailor a plan to your own personal circumstances so please do contact us.